minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 ### Using the SAST Template

 Prior to GitLab 13.0, Secret Detection was part of [SAST configuration](../sast#configuration).
-If you already have SAST enabled for your app configured before GitLab 13.0, you don’t need to leverage Secret Detection.
+If you already have SAST enabled for your app configured before GitLab 13.0, you don't need to manually configure it.

 CAUTION: **Planned Deprecation:**
 In a future GitLab release, configuring Secret Detection with the SAST template will be deprecated.
 Please begin using `Secret-Detection.gitlab-ci.yml`